MetaEx-GAN/MetaEx-GAN/README.md

 #MetaEx-GAN.
 #Please run the MetaEx-GAN.py.
-#We provide the ipython to describe what our function work.
+#We also provide the ipython to describe the details of our code.
+#This work is implemented with TF2.0